InternetOfUs/interactions-logger-and-analytics/README.md

 #### Script main

-The script for computing the analytics, questions, users and for extracting the tasks and the messages allows to set the following environment variables:
+The script for computing the analytics, questions, users and for extracting the tasks, the profiles and the messages allows to set the following environment variables:

 * `ANALYTIC_FILE`: the path of the csv/tsv file where to store the analytics, it can also be set using the argument `-af` or `--analytic_file` when manually running the Python service;
 * `QUESTION_FILE`: the path of the csv/tsv file where to store the questions, it can also be set using the argument `-qf` or `--question_file` when manually running the Python service;